saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

 - Subkeys can use more algorithms than the primary key, but usually have the same effect on daily operations.
-- Security Isolation: If a subkey is ever compromised, only that subkey needs to be revoked and replaced—the trust chain anchored by the primary key remains intact.
+- Security Isolation: If a subkey is ever compromised, only that subkey needs to be revoked and replaced.
+The trust chain anchored by the primary key remains intact.
 However, if the primary key is compromised, the entire key structure is at risk, as it controls all subkeys and certifications.